 Salary and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) predicted that survey researchers would see a 12% growth in employment during the 2014-2024 decade.
-Survey researchers had a median salary of $53,920 as of May 2015, the BLS found.
+The U.S. Bureau of Labor Statistics (BLS) predicted that survey researchers would see a minimal or no change in growth for employment during the 2018-2028 decade.
+Survey researchers had a mean salary of $63,240 as of May 2018, the BLS found.

 Requirements for a Pollster